MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 To add a glossary term:

 1. [Create a custom model-driven app with PowerApps](/power-apps/maker/model-driven-apps/build-first-model-driven-app) or use the same app you created for adding synonyms.
-1. Add the table named **CopilotGlossaryTerms** with the following columns, and then publish the app.
+1. Add the table named **CopilotGlossaryTerm** with the following columns, and then publish the app.
    - Term
    - Description
    - Skill